-I just got back from attending this year’s awesome BOOKSTOCK 2016, in beautiful Woodstock, Vermont.
+JULY 30, 2016: I just got back from attending this year’s rewarding BOOKSTOCK 2016, in beautiful Woodstock, Vermont.
 If you’re a lover of books, this spectacular Green Mountains Literary Festival is an annual event you won’t want to miss.

 Release Date Set for DECEMBER 15, 2015

 Super excited to announce my children’s picture book, Around the World from A to Z (ages 3-10), will be released to all literary markets (both stores and online) December 15, 2015.
 Fortunately, you don’t have to wait that long because you also will be able to pre-order my book, starting November 15, 2015, by visiting my author page at Tandem Light Press.
-Stay tuned for frequent updates, including details about my official book-launch event, scheduled to be held at Stargazer Gifts & Toys, Richmond, Vermont, the week of December 15th (exact date TBA).
+Stay tuned for frequent updates, including details about my official book-launch event, scheduled to be held at Stargazer Gifts & Toys, Richmond, Vermont, on December 12th.
 Also, please visit my official book page on Facebook.